icelary/kirk/songs.md

 > The media be claiming he's a fascist spreading hate
 > So y'all get violent when you know that you can't debate

+## Turning Point (Prove Me Wrong) - by The Marine Rapper

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/5_s3yShP4EY?end=140" allow="fullscreen"></iframe>

+Released: September 17, 2025

+> Still can't believe that they killed him
+> He was just talking to kids at the colleges
+> Still can't believe that they filmed it

 ## Not in Vain - by AMiYAH

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3wC4JbE-AUQ" allow="fullscreen"></iframe>